Roosendaal, Netherlands: What to pack, what to wear, and when to go [2024]

 • Voltage step down adapter

-A plug adapter that supports outlet types C and F. Check that you choose the correct type.
-Most adapters currently available are just plugs and expect your electronics to change the voltage themselves.
-If your devices can't do that they could get fried.
-This one should work in most locations.
+A plug adapter that supports outlet types C and F. Check that you find the right kind.
+The majority of adapters that you can buy are simply plugs and expect your devices to convert the voltage themselves.
+If your electronics can't do that they could burn up.
+This one works in most locations.

 What to wear/what to pack: